Organisations that can help

 Home-Start York is a voluntary organisation that provides practical and emotional support to families with pre-school children.
 Their volunteer parents can visit you at home to offer friendly support if you are struggling.
 For example you may be feeling isolated, or suffering postnatal illness, ill health, bereavement, housing or money worries or have several pre-school children, or are just feeling overwhelmed.
-You can contact them yourself or ask to be referred e.g. by your Health Visitor, support worker or a worker at Castlegate
+You can contact them yourself or ask to be referred e.g. by your Health Visitor or a support worker.

 Family Lives is a national helpline that can help with family and parenting problems.